 2000 Claremont Graduate University META Scholarship.

-Barajas-López, F. & Aguirre, J.M. (in press) Fostering English language learner perseverance in mathematical problem-solving in high school.
+Barajas-López, F. & Aguirre, J.M.
+(2015) Fostering English language learner perseverance in mathematical problem-solving in high school.
 In L. de Oliviera, A. Bright & H. Hansen-Thomas (Eds.), Common Core State Standards in Mathematics for English Language Learners: High School.
 New York: TESOL International Press.

 Barajas-López, F. (2014) Mexican Immigrant Students’ Schooling Experiences and the Construction of Disengagement in Mathematics Learning Contexts.
 Journal of Latinos in Education.